On pattern-avoiding permutons: Abstract

 \section{Abstract}

 The theory of limits of permutations leads to limit objects called permutons, which are certain Borel measures on the unit square.
-We prove that permutons avoiding a permutation $A$ of order $k$ have a particularly simple structure.
-Namely, almost every fiber of the support of the permuton consists only of atoms, at most $k-1$ many, and this bound is best-possible.
+We prove that permutons avoiding a given permutation of order $k$ have a particularly simple structure.
+Namely, almost every fiber of the disintegration of the permuton (say, along the x-axis) consists only of atoms, at most $(k-1)$ many, and this bound is sharp.
+We use this to give a simple proof of the `permutation removal lemma'.